Dental Crowns vs. Fillings

 Ultimately, you won’t know what procedure you need until you see our dentist.

-Dr. Michael Nichols is a trusted .
-As such, he and his team would be more than happy to help you achieve a healthy, beautiful smile.
-To schedule an appointment, call Nichols Family Dentistry at (616) 333-8496.
-We hope we hear from you soon!
+Searching for a trusted dentist in Grand Rapids, MI?
+Dr. Michael Nichols is accepting new patients and would be more than happy to help you maintain a healthy smile for life.
+To schedule an appointment, please call Nichols Family Dentistry at (616) 333-8496.
+You may also fill out our online contact form and someone from our team will reach out to you soon.